greggman/HappyFunTimes/docs/unity/basics.md

     mobileHacks.disableContextMenu();

 Tries to disable the context menu.
-Otherwise if the player holds their finger on the phone it browser menu will pop up asking them if they want to copy etc...
+Otherwise if the player holds their finger on the phone a browser menu will pop up asking them if they want to copy etc...

 ## Docs for the sample-ui